moddio/indie.fun-docs/token-creation.md

 Set the amount of SOL you want to raise for your project.
 For example, if you set a funding goal of 100 SOL:

-#### Creator SOL Allocation

-Use the slider to determine how the raised SOL will be distributed upon successful fundraising:

-- **You Receive**: The percentage of the fundraised amount you'll receive directly (e.g., 57% = 57 SOL from 100 SOL)
-- **Liquidity Pool**: The portion that will be used to create a trading pool for your token (e.g., 33% = 33 SOL from 100 SOL)
-- **Platform Fee**: Fixed at 10% of the total raised (10 SOL from 100 SOL)

 #### Creator Token Allocation

 Configure how your project's tokens will be distributed: